Kingston Forward: Citywide Rezoning

 Considering that the new Waterfront Special District recognizes that any development must be designed and built to withstand environmental conditions such as flooding, has there been consideration of incorporating a requirement to meet WEDG guidelines into the draft? (https://www.adaptationclearinghouse.org/resources/wedg-waterfront-edge-design-guidelines.html)

-Jennifer Costley asked almost 2 years ago
+Jennifer Costley asked about 2 years ago

 Hi Jennifer,